-View Askewniverse - Watch Order: Clerks Films
+View Askewniverse Movies: Clerks Films

 This watch order focuses exclusively on the Clerks trilogy, following the complete story arc of convenience store clerks Dante and Randal from their slacker origins to their emotional finale.
 These three films form the heart of Kevin Smith's career and showcase his evolution as a filmmaker.